-A Teachable Moment: Why Volume Is Important
+Why Volume Is Important

-As a trader, it’s essential to look for stocks with high volume because those are the stocks in play.
-When you are trading low-volume stocks – think less than 20,000 shares of volume; they might as well have no volume.
+As a trader, it’s essential to look for stocks with high Volume because those are the stocks in play.
+When you are trading low-volume stocks – think less than 20,000 shares of Volume; they might as well have no volume.
 Not to be negative, but you won’t be able to trade them because they display no discernable patterns or volatility.

-Come to think of it; volume is a good indicator of a trader’s emotions.
+Consider it: Volume is a good indicator of a trader’s emotions.
 For proof, look no further than the wild ride we saw with GameStop.
 Therefore, that’s why we follow the Volume.